Sakeeb91/coupled-oscillators/README.md

 - Additional coupling architectures (activation, enzymatic)
 - 3D visualization of parameter space stability regions

+## 📚 References

+1. Goodwin, B.C.
+(1963). *Temporal Organization in Cells: A Dynamic Theory of Cellular Control Processes*.
+Academic Press, London.

 ---

-*This project was developed as part of computational biology research on coupled genetic oscillatory systems.*
+*This project was developed as part of computational biology research on coupled genetic oscillatory systems, inspired by the pioneering work of B.C.
+Goodwin.*